BeachyHeadCode/WebStats/README.md

 - Removed/Updated ID page functions * still slow (using foundations) due to the amount of css.
 - Updated Config Installer with notes on what is what.
 - MySQL is much more easy for people to understand *(now once more able to set databases for each plugin verse 1 for all - not recommended).
+- Capability of a dynamic stats plugin change

 --------------------------------		OLD 		----------------------------------------------------------
 v2.1(4/5/2012 EST 10:23AM)